6. Embedded Programming

 Project completed

-At this stage, I attempted to regulate the speed of a servomotor by utilizing a rotary encoder in conjunction with the previously designed board.
-Regrettably, the board experienced a malfunction that I was unable to identify despite my best efforts.
-This setback hindered my ability to accurately and effectively control the servomotor with this board.
+At this stage, I attempted to regulate the speed of a servomotor using a rotary encoder in conjunction with the board designed earlier.
+Unfortunately, the microcontroller experienced a bootload failure that rendered it unusable and I was unable to replace it in time to finish the weekly documentation.
+This setback hindered my ability to accurately and effectively control the servo motor with this board.
 For this reason, I decided to replace the board with a Raspberry Pi Pico RP2040.
-See the week 8 documentation for an advanced version of this assignment, this time using a board I designed and built.
+Refer to the week 8 documentation for an advanced version of this task, this time using a board I designed and built.

 A rotary encoder, also referred to as a shaft encoder or pulse generator, is an electromechanical device utilized to convert the angular position of a shaft to a digital code.
 There exist two encoder types, yet for the purposes of this project, we will employ a relative or incremental rotary encoder, which uses a very small disk attached to a small shaft marked with a large number of lines on the radial side, similar to the spokes of a wheel.
 The optical switch, analogous to a photodiode, generates an electrical pulse each time one of the lines traverses its field of view.
 An electronic control circuit counts the pulses to ascertain the angle at which the shaft rotates.
 In its most basic configuration, this system cannot measure the absolute angle of the shaft.
 It can only quantify the change in angle in relation to a reference point, such as the shaft position at the time the power was initiated.
 In the event that absolute position is required, a second sensor can be added that detects the shaft passing through its zero position.
 However, this system presents a second issue: it cannot determine the direction of shaft rotation.
 To address this, the optical sensor must be augmented with two sensors placed at different angles around the shaft.
 The direction of rotation can then be deduced by analysing the order in which the two sensors detect each radial line.
 This type of encoder is known as a quadrature encoder.